Spoons and Cookies

 rejuvenation tools: sandpaper, steel wool and mineral oil

 Fine grade sandpaper exfoliates surface problems.
 Smooth wood grain quickly emerges.
 Rinse off sanding dust under tap water.
-Air-dry and then apply the final finishing touch.
+Air-dry and then apply the final finish.

 No olive oil or furniture polish should condition wood used in food preparation.
-Ok, I have used olive oil in a pinch.
-But better to use an inexpensive bottle of plain mineral oil.
+Use an inexpensive bottle of plain mineral oil.
 Massage into the wood from head to handle.
 Buff off excess oil.
 Admire them briefly.

 DSC00037